 The Seventh Wish by Kate Messner

 Charlie wishes she could catch a fish so big it would pay for an amazing dress for the next dance competition.
-But when she hooks a magical speaking fish which can grant wishes, things don’t go to plan at all in this hilariously funny family story of resilience and independence.
+But when she hooks a magical speaking fish that can grant wishes, things don’t go to plan at all in this hilariously funny family story of resilience and independence.
 A great story for grade 5 book clubs.

 The Green Ember by SD Smith